Treason (It's Just a Story)

-"Treason (It's Just a Story)" is a song recorded by Liverpool group The Teardrop Explodes.
+"Treason (It's Just a Story)" is a song recorded by Liverpool band the Teardrop Explodes.
 The track was originally released as a single in early 1980 and then included on the group's debut album Kilimanjaro later the same year.

 The original version of the song failed to become a hit, but was later re-mixed by Hugh Jones and re-released as the follow-up to the group's breakthrough hit Reward in 1981.
 This version reached no.18 in the UK Singles charts in May of the same year.
 The new version was also included on the re-issue of the Kilimanjaro album, itself more commercially successful than the original album release.
 On both album releases the song is listed under the title of "Treason".

 B-side

-The B-side of the original 1980 7" release was "Read It In Books", the Teardrop Explodes' own version of a song originally co-written by Julian Cope and Ian McCulloch, previously recorded and released by McCulloch's band Echo & the Bunnymen in 1979 as the B-side to their debut single "The Pictures on My Wall".
+The B-side of the original 1980 7" release was "Read It in Books", the Teardrop Explodes' own version of a song originally co-written by Julian Cope and Ian McCulloch, previously recorded and released by McCulloch's band Echo & the Bunnymen in 1979 as the B-side to their debut single "The Pictures on My Wall".
 The Teardrops' version was also included on the Kilimanjaro album, re-titled "Books".

 The B-side of the remixed single version of "Treason" was a new track, entitled "Use Me", written by Julian Cope alone.